UoW-ATM/Mercury/docs/Installation.rst

    python -m pip install shapely cartopy --no-binary shapely --no-binary cartopy pip install -r requirements.txt

-In Windows, you probably just need to install the requirements:
+In Windows powershell, in the dedicated environment, you need to install the requirements:

 .. code-block:: bash